berkeley-stat243/stat243-fall-2023/howtos/ps-submission.md

  1. Open the qmd file in any editor you like (e.g., Emacs, Sublime, ....).
 Use `quarto preview` to show your rendered document live as you edit and save changes.
 You can then put the preview window side by side with the code, and the preview document will automatically render as you save your qmd file.
  2. Use VS Code with the following extensions: Python, Quarto, and Jupyter Notebooks.
 This allows you to execute and preview chunks inside VS Code.
  3. Use RStudio (yes, RStudio), which can manage Python code and will display chunk output in the same way it does with R chunks.
+This path seems to work quite well and is recommended if you are already familiar with RStudio.
  4. Later in the semester, you will be allowed to work directly in Jupyter notebooks and use quarto to render from them directly.
 This has a few quirks and limitations, but will be allowd for some problem sets.

 Please commit your work regularly to your repository as you develop your solutions.